nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 A Legacy Fallback License allows you to keep offline features when you cancel your subscription after 24 consecutive months.
 Instead of falling back to a free or previous version of Logos, you'll keep the core features from your subscription tier that don't rely on the cloud or AI.

 This is why I view Logos subscriptions more along the lines of a payment plan.
-You’re paying your way towards a Legacy Fallback License and even have the option to pay for two years up front, earning you five months free!
+You’re paying your way towards a Legacy Fallback License and will keep the features if decide to cancel after 24 months.

-And again, any books or content you purchase are yours forever and accessible.
+And again, any books or content you purchase are yours forever and accessible regardless of your subscription status.

 ## Logos Libraries Overview
 ![](/assets/images/l10-cost-and-affordability-illu-1-2x.png)